 There are of course many issues that present themselves when we look at such a comparison.
 There is a particular area that I would like to focus on this week and that is the kind of factors that distinguish immersion learning in the later years compared to what infants experience.
 Why I believe we need to look at this is that many times our beliefs about the cause of the differences between infants and adults may have been formed by us not having access to all the facts or possibly even by our wish to explain away why infants have it over us!
 (They consistently are successful at learning languages whereas we are not!)
 These beliefs can, in fact, undermine our efforts to be successful.

 I have heard various reasons for these disparities like “infants are hard wired to learn languages” or “infants pick it up intuitively whereas adults have to learn it” or “infants just pick it up”.
 None of these explanations offers us real insights, they just push the problem under the rug, as it were.

 So let’s look at the idea that both adults AND infants, in fact, have to learn a new language, and that is there is no hard wiring or some such thing.
 Why in fact then do adults have so many troubles learning a second language in an immersion environment, whereas infants appear to do it effortlessly.

 There are in fact a number of reasons, some key ones being:

-Some people have been taught to doubt themselves and their abilities, despite the fact that we had everything we needed cognitively to learn our mother tongue- arguable one of the most demanding learnings we will ever undertake.
+- Some people have been taught to doubt themselves and their abilities, despite the fact that we had everything we needed cognitively to learn our mother tongue- arguably one of the most demanding learnings we will ever undertake.